 The band earned its lone No. 1 album, 'Escape,' featuring 'Don't Stop Believin',' which has become the biggest-selling digital song recorded in the '80s.

-Twenty-six years earlier, the track, which was co-written by lead singer Steve Perry, keyboardist Jonathan Cain and guitarist Neal Schon, enjoyed its first run of success when it became one of four hit singles from the San Francisco band's first and only No. 1 album, Escape, which topped the Billboard 200 on Sept.
+Twenty-six years earlier, the track, co-written by lead singer Steve Perry, keyboardist Jonathan Cain and guitarist Neal Schon, enjoyed its first run of success when it became one of four hit singles from the San Francisco band's first and only No. 1 album, Escape, which topped the Billboard 200 on Sept.
 12, 1981.